juliacmoura/ifood-tech-case/README.md

 ## ⚠️ Download Issues

 Due to **connection interruptions**, I faced issues downloading the data programmatically from the URLs.
-As a workaround, I manually downloaded the datasets using the commands below and uploaded them to **Databricks**:
+As a workaround, I manually downloaded the datasets using local commands in my terminal and uploaded them to **Databricks**:

+### 📥 Step-by-Step: Data Preparation and Upload to Databricks

+To successfully work with the dataset, follow the steps below:

+---

+#### 1. **Download the Files Manually**

+Run the following commands in your terminal to download the datasets directly to your local machine:

 ```bash
 curl -O https://data-architect-test-source.s3-sa-east-1.amazonaws.com/order.json.gz